Career Services Policies

 The resources provided by the Office of Career Services are for the exclusive use of Loyola Law School students and graduates.
 All students utilizing our services are required to review the policies below.

 - All information on resumes must be presented truthfully and without misrepresentation.
-Students may not list expected or anticipated work experience or activities which are not currently in-progress, except for post-graduate judicial clerkships which have been confirmed.
+Students may list expected or anticipated work experience only if they have accepted a formal offer of employment from the employer.
 Grades, grade point average(s) and percentile/numeric rank must be verifiable through the Office of the Registrar and must be stated on the resume exactly as issued by the Office of the Registrar (even those ending in .00).
-(Note: "Issued" means the student has been notified by the Office of Career Services that the information on the Student Web Services may be used for resume purposes.)
+"Issued" means the student has received official notice that the information on the Student Web Services (SWS) may be used for resume purposes.
 Honors, awards and memberships on a student's resume may be verified through the Registrar's Office.

 - Students may list the First Honors Award on a resume only after they have been formally notified of the award by the Office of the Registrar.